Original Post Appeared in the Washington Post by Ellen Nakashima

 Monday, August 4, 2008

 Health and life insurance companies have access to a powerful new tool for evaluating whether to cover individual consumers: a health “credit report” drawn from databases containing prescription drug records on more than 200 million Americans.
+This way, more accurate quotes can be given to customers in regards to their insurance prices (for example, you can read more about Trustage and why that quote has been given).

 Collecting and analyzing personal health information where buy generic viagra in commercial databases is a fledgling industry, but one poised to take off as the nation enters the age of electronic medical records.
 While lawmakers debate how best to oversee the shift to computerized records, some insurers have already begun testing systems that tap into not only prescription drug information, but also data about patients held by clinical and pathological laboratories.
+Such places may want to learn more about how best to protect their patients’ data so that it doesn’t become leaked or left vulnerable to those who would exploit such private information.
+As this system is relatively new, the risks of data leaks and hacks can be significant.

 The trend holds promise for improved health care and cost savings, but privacy and consumer advocates fear it is taking place largely outside the scrutiny of federal health regulators and lawmakers.